asha23/arlo-framework/README.md

 ![Badge](https://img.shields.io/github/issues/asha23/wp-composer-base.svg)
 ![Badge](https://img.shields.io/github/forks/asha23/wp-composer-base.svg)

-WordPress Composer Framework - This assumes prior knowledge of how to set up WordPress themes.
+This assumes prior knowledge of how to set up WordPress themes.
 Feel free to make improvements to this - Or drop me a comment if you have any issues.

 It can be considered Version 0.1 Alpha.